-ENDNOTES - CHAPTER 8
+ENDNOTES - CHAPTER 12

-- 1. As early as 1960, President Dwight Eisenhower met with his top Cabinet officials and military leaders to discuss the problems raised by information that the Israelis, in Secretary of State Christian Herter's words, were "operating a plutonium production plant."
+- 1. This chapter was previously published in Henry Sokolski, ed., The Next Arms Race, Carlisle, PA: Strategic Studies Institute, U.S. Army War College, 2012. - 2.
+As early as 1960, President Dwight Eisenhower met with his top Cabinet officials and military leaders to discuss the problems raised by information that the Israelis, in Secretary of State Christian Herter's words, were "operating a plutonium production plant."
 Defense Secretary Thomas Gates said, "Our information is that the plant is not for peaceful uses."
 The President made clear that the issue went beyond the Middle East.
 He said, "We are now faced with the question of what to do as further countries become atomic producers."
-He told the group the United States needed to tell the Israelis that we wanted the International Atomic Energy Agency (IAEA) to inspect the plant "as a matter of course."
-See General A. J. Goodpastor's January 12, 1961, Memorandum regarding a December 9, 1960, conference with the President. - 2.
+He told the group the United States needed to tell the Israelis that we wanted the IAEA to inspect the plant "as a matter of course."
+See General A. J. Goodpastor, Memorandum regarding a December 9, 1960, conference with the President, January 12, 1961. - 3.
 Consider, for example, the Obama administration's hostile reaction to the proposal, coming out of the 2010 NPT Review Conference, for a 2012 meeting to discuss a nuclear-free Middle East, a goal the United States claims to support.
-Although the U.S. delegation had voted for the entire document-presumably to avoid an embarrassing conference failure-the Obama White House immediately thereafter attacked the language of the meeting proposal.
+Although the U.S. delegation had voted for the entire document-presumably to avoid an embarrassing conference failure-the Obama White

+House immediately thereafter attacked the language of the meeting proposal.